nycmeshnet/qMp-XWbin/README.md

 Ubiquiti's XW routers (such as newer NanoStations and the NanoBeam) are not supported in the stable version of OpenWrt (Barrier Breaker BB).

-This folder has the qMp experimental binaries we have found to work that use the Chaos Calmer CC version of OpenWrt.
+This folder has the qMp experimental binaries we have found to work using the Chaos Calmer CC version of OpenWrt.